milansurelia/flutter-of-the-year/src/content/apps/aggregator_news.md

 ---
 name: "Aggregator News"
 author: "And96"
-description: "Aggregator News is an RSS Feed Reader to read news for free, quickly, without ads.

-The application allows you to quickly aggregate information from various sources, enabling you to have all the news grouped and organized in one place.
-Unlike social networks, where article priority is determined by algorithms, in this app, news remains in chronological order.

-With a simple and Material Design interface you can choose which topics and sites to follow.

-It respects your privacy, no email/registration is required, and no data is collected.
-Everything you need is ready to offer you a fast, clean, and completely free experience, with no ads and no sign-ups."
+description: "Aggregator News is a fast, customizable RSS reader.
+Aggregate news from various sources, organize them chronologically, and select your favorite topics and sites to follow.
+Ad-free, lightweight, and designed to deliver quick updates without any ads."
 dateLaunched: "2024-12-31"
 images:
   - "../../assets/apps/0.jpg"